Yates101/Yates101/README.md

   }
 }
 </style>")
+-->
 <img src="./img/header.jpg">

 ### Hi there, I'm Alec 👋

-I'm a software developer that enjoys building, solving, understanding and, above all, <a href="#" class="rainbow-button" alt="Button">Pretty Buttons</a>
+I'm a software developer that enjoys building, solving, understanding and, above all, pretty buttons.

 ## Here's some technologies I enjoy